GeraldR63/AstroNavi/README.md

 I'm working on some parts up to now.
 Next release will generate printable "Sight Reduction Forms" and than I will implenent an Almanac independent calculation which is NOT recommended to use.

 Today I fight with different displays.

+Code was developed and tested by using HUAWEI ATU-L21.